blueriq/blueriq-material/src/app/blueriq/material/form-controls/checkbox/checkbox.md

 The `<mat-checkbox>` uses an internal `<input type="checkbox">` to provide an accessible experience.
 This internal checkbox receives focus and is automatically labelled by the text content of the `<mat-checkbox>` element.

 Checkboxes without text or labels should be given a meaningful label via aria-label or aria-labelledby.

+###Presentation styles Blueriq
+If the presentation style `toggle` is used, the component is showed as a slide-toggle If the presentation style `Disabled` is used, te component is grayed out.